-- 11.2.1 Assessment takes place in accordance with the University's Assessment Policy and the Online Policy Framework. - 11.2.2 Programme-specific assessment regulations are determined by the Faculty/College Board and approved by Senate. - 11.2.3 Module assessment criteria rules and regulations must be communicated to students in all learning guides. - 11.2.4 The following minimum number of summative assessment opportunities per module applies, excluding supplementary and special assessment opportunities: - In an approximately seven-week (term) module a minimum of two summative assessment opportunities (excluding supplementary and special assessment opportunities); - In an approximately 14-week (semester) module a minimum of three summative assessment opportunities (excluding supplementary and special assessment opportunities); - (c) In an approximately 28-week (year) module a minimum of five summative assessment opportunities (excluding supplementary and special assessment opportunities). - 11.2.5 Every summative assessment opportunity carries a predetermined weight that takes the integration of the outcomes into account.
-A number of smaller summative assessments may count as one assessment opportunity in a module. - 11.2.6 When a summative assessment opportunity is used as a last (comprehensive) assessment opportunity, a minimum final period/semester or year mark of 40% is required for admission to the summative assessment opportunity concerned. - 11.2.7 Unless specified differently in the Faculty Rules and Regulations all fully online modules will be assessed by means of continuous assessment and incorporate multiple assessment opportunities through a range of assessment methods spread across the module.
-There should be alignment between module (and unit) outcomes and assessment criteria. - 11.2.8 Assessments should include opportunities to give students timeous, meaningful and constructive feedback. - 11.2.9 All online assessments should be hosted on the UJ Learning Management System.
-The use of third-party software applications or portals for assessment should be pre-approved through standard UJ processes, provide security of data as required by law and not generate additional costs beyond UJ student fees. - 11.2.10 Integrity of online assessments is ensured through inter alia: - (a) sound assessment design that will minimise and impede opportunities for cheating; - (b) online identity authentication and verification; or - (c) electronic invigilating ensuring that the student completing the assessment is not receiving additional, outside or unauthorised assistance.
+- 11.2.1 Assessment takes place in accordance with the University's Assessment Policy and the Online Policy Framework. - 11.2.2 Programme-specific assessment regulations are determined by the Faculty Board and approved by Senate. - 11.2.3 Module assessment criteria rules and regulations must be communicated to students in all learning guides. - 11.2.4 The following minimum number of weighted assessment opportunities per module applies, excluding supplementary and special assessment opportunities: - (a) In an approximately 14-week (semester) module a minimum of three weighted assessment opportunities, including summative assessment(s) (but excluding supplementary and special assessment opportunities); - (b) In an approximately 28-week (year) module a minimum of five weighted assessment opportunities, including summative assessment(s) (but excluding supplementary and special assessment opportunities). - 11.2.5 Every summative assessment opportunity carries a predetermined weight that takes the integration of the outcomes into account.
+A number of smaller

+- summative assessments may count as one assessment opportunity in a module. - 11.2.6 When a summative assessment opportunity is used as a last (comprehensive) assessment opportunity, a minimum final period/semester or year mark of 40% is required for admission to the summative assessment opportunity concerned. - 11.2.7 Unless specified differently in the Faculty Rules and Regulations all fully online modules will be assessed by means of continuous assessment and incorporate multiple assessment opportunities through a range of assessment methods spread across the module.
+There should be alignment between module (and unit) outcomes and assessment criteria. - 11.2.8 Assessments should include opportunities to give students timeous, meaningful and constructive feedback. - All online assessments should be hosted on the UJ Learning Management System.
+The use of third-party software applications or portals for assessment should be pre-approved through standard UJ processes, provide security of data as required by law and not generate additional costs beyond UJ student fees. - 11.2.10 Integrity of online assessments is ensured through inter alia: - (a) sound assessment design that will minimise and impede opportunities for academic dishonesty: - (b) online identity authentication and verification; or - (c) electronic invigilating ensuring that the student completing the assessment is not receiving additional, outside or unauthorised assistance. - 11.2.11 For traditional examinations, faculties will indicate the calculation criteria for each module.
+It will either be a 50:50 or 40:60 weighting between the semester mark (SM) or examination mark (EM) to calculate the final mark (FM).
+In addition to the standard fixed weighted calculation SM: EM of 50:50 or 40:60, some faculties may allow for a flexible calculation of the FM by using the best of the SM or EM at a weighting of 60%.
+In addition to the traditional examination and continuous assessment, faculties may adopt a hybrid continuous assessment model.
+This model allows for students who have failed the module (assessed via continuous assessment), a final opportunity (FO) to pass the module by means of a comprehensive and integrated assessment, covering all the work.
+The entry requirement for the FO supplementary examination is 40%.
+Only the mark of the FO will count towards the final mark of the module and the mark will be capped at 50%.